mkz71/jtk/content/menu.md

 Reminder: Some items are cooked to order and may be served raw or undercooked.
 Consuming raw or undercooked meats, poultry, seafood, shellfish or eggs may increase risk of foodborne illness.

-Before placing your order, please inform your server if a person in your party has a food a
+Before placing your order, please inform your server if a person in your party has a food allergy.